 If you are charged with drug offences, an expert criminal lawyer can assist you in navigating this sometimes complex area of law.
 At Slades & Parsons, our lawyers ensure that each element of the offence is properly tested before considering whether to plead guilty or proceed to trial.
 In some cases, not all of the elements of a drug offence can be proven by the Prosecution, so it is necessary to engage an experienced legal team who can advise you accordingly.

-The maximum penalty in some drug offence cases is life imprisonment.
-It is important that, if there is any doubt about your knowledge of or control over the drugs, your solicitor can help you by presenting this evidence to the court.
+The maximum penalty for some drug offence cases is life imprisonment.
+It is important that, if there is any doubt about your ‘knowledge’ or ‘control over’ the drugs, your solicitor can present this evidence cogently in court.

-In addition, if you plead guilty, or are convicted at trial, a defence lawyer can present information about mitigating circumstances or personal factors around the offending.
-They can also reduce the severity of the sentence by presenting character witnesses or references.
+If you plead guilty, an expert defence lawyer will present mitigating material to the court that may impact your sentence.
+Specific personal factors surrounding the offending can also be relevant.
+Your lawyer can help reduce the severity of the sentence by presenting character witnesses or expert material to the court.

 For more information about drug offences, please see our frequently asked questions.

 Contact Slades & Parsons for help in navigating the legal process on drug offences.
 We’ll be back in touch shortly.

 There are different categories of drug offences such as Use, Possession, Trafficking, Cultivation, Manufacturing, Importing and Exporting of a Drug of Dependence.
 These categories will depend on the type of substance, the quantity of the substance and even the quality of the substance.
 Slades & Parsons’ drug offences lawyers are highly experienced in representing clients and defending drug charges.

 One of the most common drug offences is ‘Possession’.
 To ‘Possess’ a drug can mean having a drug on your person or in a property that you occupy.
 This can extend to growing cannabis anywhere on the premises.
 You can also be charged with possession if drugs are found in your car or any car you are driving.